Resources

 • Tengo Baja Vision – stimulates a variety of vision loss types and degrees, can combine types (free)

-• TapTapSee – how vision impaired hear objects described (free)
+• TapTapSee – how vision-impaired people hear objects described (free)

 • One Step Reader – designed for people with low vision, blindness, or other reading differences, like dyslexia, to convert text into speech or Braille (paid)